 - Sermon 11 “The Nature of Faith in Relation to Reason”

 - Sermon 12 “Love as Safeguard of Faith against Superstition”

 - Sermon 13 “Implicit and Explicit Reason”

-Reinhard Hütter is professor of Christian Theology at Duke University Divinity School.
-He presently holds the Paluch Chair of Theology at the University of St. Mary of the Lake, Mundelein, Ill., and an ordinary academician of the Pontifical Academy of St. Thomas Aquinas.
-He has held a guest professorship at the University of Jena, Germany, and was the Randall Chair of Christianity and Culture at Providence College, Providence, RI.
+Reinhard Hütter is Professor of Fundamental and Dogmatic Theology in the School of Theology and Religious Studies at the Catholic University of America.
+He is currently an ordinary academician of the Pontifical Academy of St. Thomas Aquinas.
+Hütter taught systematic theology for seventeen years at Duke University Dvinity School, has held a guest professorship at the University of Jena, Germany, and was the Randall Chair of Christianity and Culture at Providence College, Providence, RI as well as the Paluch Chair of Theology at the University of St. Mary of the Lake/Mundelein Seminary.
 His most recent book is Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas.
 He is co-editor of Nova et Vetera: The English Edition of the International Theological Journal.